-As we are all now aware, the residents of the UK have been instructed to self-isolate for at least weeks.
+As we are all now aware, the residents of the UK have been instructed to self-isolate.
 It’s important that we consider our elderly and vulnerable family members, neighbours and friends at this time.

 The main issues which will arise for these individuals are:

 Research found that half a million older people already experience periods of isolation (at least five or six days without seeing anyone) and this will only escalate the issue.